 Using a stream-at-change view is useful if you need to work with a set of directories and files that are not identical to the set in the current stream.
 For example, your stream may no longer include certain libraries that had been included in an early version of the stream, but now you need those libraries to test a build.
 Enter the number of the last changelist to include those libraries.
 When you work in this workspace, Perforce syncs to that changelist, allowing you to perform the test builds.
 Stream-at-change workspaces are read-only; you cannot check files into a previous changelist.

-For more information about streams, see "About Streams" on page 83.
+For more information about streams, see the "Streams" chapter in the Helix Versioning Engine User Guide.

 4. Advanced options: You can specify the following settings on the Advanced tab.